 6. Legumes and beans

 Food, primarily carbohydrates, provides energy for physical activity.
-We’re not suggesting you go crazy with carbs, but include low-calorie carbs like beans and legumes in your diet can’t hurt.
+We’re not suggesting you go crazy with carbs, but including low-calorie carbs like beans and legumes in your diet can’t hurt.
 This can help you stay awake during your fasting period.

 Furthermore, meals like chickpeas, black beans, peas, and lentils have been demonstrated to help people lose weight even when they aren’t on a diet.